ringed-kingfisher-1600

 Distribution

-Northern Andes: The Ringed Kingfisher can be found in the northern part of the Andes mountain range in Colombia.
+Northern Andes: The Ringed Kingfisher can be found in the northern part of the Andes mountain range of the country.
 This includes regions such as Antioquia, Caldas, Risaralda, and Quindio, where there are rivers, lakes, and wetlands that provide suitable habitats for this bird.

-Caribbean Coast: Along the Caribbean coast of Colombia, including regions like La Guajira, Atlantico, and Magdalena, the Ringed Kingfisher can be spotted near coastal lagoons, mangroves, and estuaries where it can hunt for fish and other aquatic prey.
+Caribbean Coast: Along the Caribbean coast including regions like La Guajira, Atlantico, and Magdalena.
+The Ringed Kingfisher can be spotted near coastal lagoons, mangroves, and estuaries where it can hunt for fish and other aquatic prey.

-Eastern Plains (Llanos): The Ringed Kingfisher is also found in the vast savannas and wetlands of the Eastern Plains region of Colombia, known as the Llanos.
-Departments like Meta, Arauca, and Casanare provide suitable habitats with numerous rivers and waterways.
+Eastern Plains (Llanos): The Ringed Kingfisher is also found in the vast savannas and wetlands of the Eastern Plains region known as the Llanos.
+Departments like Meta, Arauca, and Casanare provide proper habitats with numerous rivers and waterways.

 Taxonomy